zhukovdm/cchat/docs/user.md

 ## Chat

-Consider the user **u1** initiated chat **u1 -> u2**. `chat` state is treated
-differently than two previous states.
+`chat` mode is treated differently than two previous modes.
+Consider a chat from **u1** towards **u2**.

-Server sends any message appeared in pending messages from **u2** towards **u1**.
+Server sends any message appeared in `pending messages` from **u2** towards **u1**.
-Such messages could appear at any time.
-Client sends any message comming from user interface.
-Asynchronous message passing happens in both directions.
+Client sends any message coming from user interface to the server.
+Messages could appear at any time, asynchronous message passing happens in both directions.

-Once the `end-of-chat sequence` detected, both client and server go to `command` state.
-Retrieved, but not sent pending messages are stored returned back to pending storage, so that messages are not lost.
+Once the `end-of-chat sequence` detected, chat mode is exited and the user could issue commands again.